edent/SuperTinyIcons/README.md

 * be **under** 1024 bytes.
 That is, the maximum file size is 1023 bytes.
 No arguments.
 * fit inside a circle with radius 256 pixels.
 Set `rx="50%"` to check.
-* have solid colours.
-No gradients or fades.
 * represent a popular service's current logo.

 ### Template